We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - Sprays too narrowly

-Bona and Swiffer both make several other cleaning products including floor mops without built-in spray, dusters, cleaning solutions, and much more.
+Bona and Swiffer both make several other cleaning products, including floor mops without the built-in spray, dusters, cleaning solutions, and much more.
 Here is a quick break down of their most popular products (links to view on Amazon):

 Bona Microfiber Floor Mop (see on Amazon) – This is Bona’s standard floor mop that does not include built-in spray functionality.

 Bona Hardwood Floor Cleaner Spray (see on Amazon) – If you purchase Bona’s standard mop, you’ll need to buy this cleaning spray and manually apply to the floor as you mop.